New Construction 221(d)(4)

 d) Actual cost of Third Party Reports.

-Timeline 8-12 months depending on whether Borrower wants to submit a pre-Application
+9-12 months depending on whether Borrower wants to submit a pre-application (pre-application is mandatory if not affordable housing).

 A comprehensive data base of over 90,000 multi-family units throughout Louisiana and the Mississippi Gulf Coast area.
 Learn More